On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: A Logic Benders Decomposition Based Solution Framework

 An intuitive method for solving problem \textbf{SF1} is a branch-and-price algorithm based on the column generation in Section \ref{sec:cg}.
 However, branch-and-price algorithms may converge slowly if branching decisions do not have strong impacts on the model.
 Therefore, we propose an iterative route enumeration algorithm to exactly solve problem \textbf{SF1}.
 The idea of this algorithm is similar to column generation.
 It first iteratively enumerates all feasible routes that possibly constitute optimal solutions of problem \textbf{SF1}, and then solves problem \textbf{SF1} with the enumerated routes directly by an MIP solver.
 The target routes for enumeration are given by Lemma \ref{lemma:re}:

-\begin{lemma} Given an upper bound $ub$ of problem \textbf{SF1}, a dual optimal solution $(\pmb{\mu}, \pmb{\nu})$ of problem \textbf{RF1} and a route $r \in \mathcal{R}^n$, $r$ cannot be in any optimal solutions if it satisfies:
+\begin{lemma} Given an upper bound $ub$ of problem \textbf{SF1}, the optimal cost $\phi(\textbf{RF1})$ of problem \textbf{RF1}, a dual optimal solution $(\pmb{\mu}, \pmb{\nu})$ of problem \textbf{RF1} and a route $r \in \mathcal{R}^n$, $r$ cannot be in any optimal solutions if it satisfies:

-\end{lemma} Lemma \ref{lemma:re} states that if problem \textbf{RF1} is solved, a route with reduced cost larger than the gap $ub - \phi(\textbf{RF1})$ cannot be in any optimal solution of problem \textbf{SF1}.

-Our proposed route enumeration algorithm is summarized in Algorithm \ref{alg:ea}.
-The algorithm does not require an upper bound as an input, but iteratively generates good upper bounds.
+\end{lemma} Lemma \ref{lemma:re} states that if problem \textbf{RF1} is solved, a route with reduced cost larger than the gap $ub - \phi(\textbf{RF1})$ can not be in any optimal solution of problem \textbf{SF1}.
+Notably, our route enumeration algorithm does not require an upper bound as input, but iteratively generates good upper bounds.
 Let $ub$ be the best bound found by the algorithm, and $\delta$ be the gap used for route enumeration.
 At first, $ub$ is initialized by positive infinity, and $\delta$ is initialized by a control parameter $StepSize$.
 If $\delta$ is too small and the enumerated routes cannot constitute a feasible solution or a better solution than $ub$, $\delta$ is increased by $StepSize$.
 Otherwise, the optimal solution obtained by solving problem \textbf{SF1} is used to update $ub$.
 Once $\delta$ is greater than or equal to $ub - \phi(\textbf{RF1})$, an optimal solution to problem \textbf{SF1} is found.
-Note that the algorithm used for route enumeration is similar to the label-setting algorithm applied for column generation in Section \ref{sec:cg}, with a slight modification on the dominance rules.
-The detailed description is presented in the Appendix.
+Note that the route enumeration algorithm is also used to solve for the optimal single-period delivery cost in the offline estimation stage of AJRP, in which a large number of single-period problem instances have to be solved.
+We present the pseudocode and the detailed description of the algorithm in the Appendix \ref{sec:reap}.